GRASS logo

 Figure: Usage and definition of intermediate data in model.

-By using the Python editor in the Graphical Modeler the user can add Python code and then run it with Run button or just save it as a Python script *.py.
+By using the Script editor in the Graphical Modeler, the user can add Python code and then run it with Run button or just save it as a Python script *.py.
 The result is shown in the Figure below:

-Figure: Python editor in the wxGUI Graphical Modeler.
+Figure: Script editor in the wxGUI Graphical Modeler.

-In the Script type combobox, the user can also choose a PyWPS export instead of a basic Python script.
+The second option in the Script type combobox exports a PyWPS script instead of a basic Python one.
 A PyWPS process based on the model will be generated then; for the PyWPS script, the Run button is disabled as users are expected to include this script in their web processing service and not to run it on itself.

-Figure: Python editor in the wxGUI Graphical Modeler - set to PyWPS.
+Figure: Script editor in the wxGUI Graphical Modeler - set to PyWPS.

 Defining loops